This article was last updated March 3, 2022.

 - Tell me more about that.

-4. You have two ears and one mouth — use them accordingly
+4. You have two ears and one mouth for a reason

 Ideally, your client should be speaking at least two-thirds of the time.
 In fact, if you’re asking great questions, your clients may end up talking up to 90 percent of the time.